-Schumer rallies Democrats after surprise deal with Manchin
+Biden calls deal with Manchin ‘godsend’ for US families

+The $739 billion package, not as much as Biden once envisioned, remains a potentially remarkable achievement for the party, with long-sought goals of addressing health care and climate, while raising taxes on high earners and large corporations and reducing federal debt.

+The Senate is expected to vote on the wide-ranging measure next week, setting up for the president and his party an unexpected victory in the runup to November elections in which their congressional control is in peril.
+A House vote would follow, perhaps later in August, with unanimous Republican opposition in both chambers seemingly certain.

-WASHINGTON (AP) — Senate Majority Leader Chuck Schumer told fellow Senate Democrats on Thursday they now have an opportunity to achieve two “hugely important” priorities on health care and climate change, if they stick together and approve a deal he brokered with hold-out Democratic Sen. Joe Manchin.
+Senate Majority Leader Chuck Schumer told fellow Senate Democrats they now have an opportunity to achieve two “hugely important” priorities on health care and climate change, if they stick together and approve a deal he brokered with Manchin.

-Schumer spoke at a private caucus meeting after the startling turnaround over an expansive agreement he and Manchin struck that had eluded them for months.
-The Democratic leader’s comments were relayed by a person familiar with the meeting at the Capitol complex and granted anonymity to discuss it.
+Schumer spoke at a private meeting after the startling turnaround over an expansive agreement he and Manchin struck that had eluded them for months.
+The Democratic leader’s comments were relayed by a person familiar with the meeting and granted anonymity to discuss it.

-The $739 billion package package would address health care and climate, raising taxes on high earners and large corporations and reducing federal debt.
+Manchin called the billion package a “win-win” that shouldn’t come as such a big surprise despite the long months of on-again, off-again talks.
+He bristled at suggestions he’d left his own party dangling when he refused to support an earlier, broader bill.

+“I’ve never walked away from anything in my life,″ Manchin told reporters via video chat because he is isolating with COVID-19.
+Manchin called it “a good bill” that would benefit the country.
+“It’s a Democrat and Republican bill.″

 Schumer warned his colleagues in the 50-50 Senate that final passage will be hard.
-The Democrats face staunch opposition from Republicans and have no votes to spare, relying on their own razor-thin majority.
-Schumer said they would need to be disciplined in messaging and focus, but he believes they can get it done, the person said.
+With staunch GOP opposition, Democrats have no votes to spare, relying on their own razor-thin majority.

-Two Democrats said the Senate would vote on the wide-ranging measure next week, setting up President Joe Biden and Democrats for an unexpected victory in the runup to November elections in which their congressional control is in peril.
-A House vote would follow, perhaps later in August, with unanimous Republican opposition in both chambers seemingly certain.
+One key vote, Sen. Kyrsten Sinema, D-Ariz., was still reviewing the agreement, said spokeswoman Hannah Hurley.
+Sinema backed Manchin last year in insisting on making the legislation less expensive but objected to proposals to raise tax rates, and the spokeswoman referred a reporter to her comments last year supporting a corporate minimum tax.

+Manchin said Thursday he had not talked to Sinema about the new compromise.

 Just hours before the announcement late Wednesday, Schumer, D-N.Y., and Manchin, D-W.Va., seemed at loggerheads and headed toward a far narrower package limited — at Manchin’s insistence — to curbing pharmaceutical prices and extending federal health care subsidies.
 Earlier Wednesday, numerous Democrats said they were all but resigned to the more modest legislation.

-The reversal was stunning, and there was no immediate explanation for Manchin’s abrupt willingness to back a bolder, broader measure.
+There was no immediate explanation for Manchin’s abrupt willingness to back the new bolder measure.
 Since last year, he has used his pivotal vote in the 50-50 Senate to force Biden and Democrats to abandon far more ambitious, expensive versions.
 He dragged them through months of negotiations in which leaders’ concessions to shrink the legislation proved fruitless, antagonizing the White House and most congressional Democrats.

-“This is the action the American people have been waiting for.
-This addresses the problems of today — high health care costs and overall inflation — as well as investments in our energy security for the future,” Biden said in a statement.
-He urged lawmakers to approve the legislation quickly.

 Tellingly, Democrats called the 725-page measure “The Inflation Reduction Act of 2022” because of provisions aimed at helping Americans cope with this year’s dramatically rising consumer costs.
 Polls show that inflation, embodied by gasoline prices that surpassed $5 per gallon before easing, has been voters’ chief concern.
 For months, Manchin’s opposition to larger proposals has been partly premised on his worry that they would fuel inflation.